Maryland Business Works Requirements

 - Proof of full payment by the employer for the approved training costs, and

 - Return invoice on company letterhead that depicts the agreed-upon costs between the Maryland Department of Labor and the participating business.

 Track and report the following information regarding trainees and training activities:

-- Names and social security numbers of trainees;
+- Names and social security numbers of trainees and other data;

 - Type(s) of training programs/courses taken by each individual, and

 - The acquisition of a recognized certification, credential and /or other positive outcomes such as promotion/wage increase information).

 - Number of jobs created or retained as a result of training program,